kl82slo/kl82slo.github.io/_posts/2021-06-03-0006 MicroStrategy - Web timeout.md

+---
+layout: post
+title: MicroStrategy - Web timeout
+tags:
+- Microstrategy
+- Web timeout
+comments: true
+---
+Dificulty ★★☆☆☆

 # in progress

 ### To chek status of timeout
-1) Go to http://localhost:8080/MicroStrategy/asp/Main.aspx and log in as administrator<br />
+1) Go to http://localhost:8080/MicroStrategy/servlet/mstrWeb (Tomcat) or http://localhost/MicroStrategy/asp/ (IIS) and log in as administrator<br />
 2) Open any project<br />
 3) On the right side click 'Administrator' and select 'Preferences'<br />